 Ask students if they can guess which items in the 'touch and feel' boxes were made from wool.
-Identify the wool items in the collection of objects the students have been exploring and review their descriptions of these items, asking when they might wear or use these items and why.
+Ask students to identify the properties that suggested the items were woollen.
+Identify the woollen items in the collection of objects the students have been exploring and review their descriptions of these items, asking when they might wear or use these items and why.
+Ask students to record their findings in their science journal.